couchand/descent/README.md

    of classes that are mixed in with custom behavior for a given client.

+Just as in CoffeeScript, blocks are denoted with indentation instead of curly braces.
+This makes for much cleaner source code, at the expense of having to maintain exacting indent standards.
+Looking at the generated code is a great way to confirm that everything is working right.

 The header of a class is the next place for optimization:
 Apex requires that you specify both the keywork `class` and the visibility of a class, but descent makes the assumption